StrongerSoftworks/image-tagger/README.md

         'fit' or 'tile'. 'fit' will resize the image to fit the given width and height. 'tile' will resize the image to fit "crop" x "crop" then process the image in 4 tiles with max width and height of "crop". (default "tile")
     -out string
-        Path to save the tiled images (default "out") -save
+        Path to save the tiled images (default "out") -passes int
+        How many times to collect tags from an image.
+Results from passes are combined to a single list of tags. (default 1) -save
         Save cropped images (default: false).
 For debugging purposes.
 Images that are saved are not automatically deleted by image-tagger.
     -tags_path string